wpswings/membership-for-woocommerce/README.md

 * Plan description
 * Access Type (Lifetime or Limited accessibility)

+### Create User After Payment Done

+Using the free Membership for WooCommerce plugin, the admin can create a user after the complete payment.
+No default user will be created on your WooCommerce store immediately after membership purchase.
+This setting can be enabled or disabled anytime from the general setting

 Visit [**Membership for WooCommerce Documentation**](https://docs.makewebbetter.com/membership-for-woocommerce/?utm_source=git&utm_medium=membership-git&utm_campaign=membership-page) and learn more about the features and working of the plugin

 [**Membership for WooCommerce Free demo**](https://demo.makewebbetter.com/membership-for-woocommerce/?utm_source=git&utm_medium=membership-git&utm_campaign=membership-page)